vmware-tanzu/community-edition/addons/packages/app-toolkit/0.1.0/README.md

 ### Prerequisites

-* TCE has already been installed and the Tanzu CLI is available.
+* The Tanzu CLI is installed, see [Getting Started](https://tanzucommunityedition.io/docs/v0.10/getting-started/#install-tanzu-cli).
 * The following steps require the Tanzu CLI app plugin.
 See [here](https://github.com/vmware-tanzu/apps-cli-plugin#getting-started) on how to install.
 * You will need to provide a container registry for both `kpack` and the sample supply chain to leverage.
 In the examples below a free DockerHub account is shown, but you can reference the [TCE kpack documentation](https://tanzucommunityedition.io/docs/v0.10/package-readme-kpack-0.5.0/) to see examples utilizing other registries.